abhishekudeniyan/Smart-Loan-Recovery-System/README.md

 ## Smart Loan Recovery System with Machine Learning

-This project outlines how to build a smart loan recovery system using Machine Learning, as presented by Aman Kharwal.
+This project outlines how to build a smart loan recovery system using Machine Learning.
 Loan defaults present a significant challenge for financial institutions, impacting profitability and cash flow.
 By leveraging historical loan repayment data, borrower profiles, and payment behaviours, this system aims to **optimize collection efforts, minimize recovery costs, and maximize loan repayments**.

 ### Dataset Overview